AndrewJBateman/angular-full-stack/README.md

 ## :books: General info

 * The server is live within the Angular app directory and is written in Typescript. it was created in a root-level folder called `/server`.
-* A json package was created then dependencies (`ts-node ts-node-dev tslint typescript express @types/express`) were added.
+* A json package was created, then the dependencies (`ts-node ts-node-dev tslint typescript express @types/express`) were added.
 * A tsconfig.json file was created so the server could have its own typescript configuration.
 * An express server was created.